BenWrightSWE/BenWrightSWE/README.md

-My name is Benjamin Wright
+My name is Benjamin Wright,

 I am a Computer Science Major at the University of Georgia

 I know an assortment of languages and tools including: